 Rolling And Flying Food Puzzles

-One of the most basic puzzle feeders is one that requires your cat to swat or push at an object to dispense the treats or food.
-Usually these objects are mobile, such as a feeder ball, while others are fixed in place.
+One of the most basic puzzle feeder requires your cat to push an object so the treats or food fall out Usually these objects are mobile, such as a feeder ball, while others are fixed in place.
 For cats that really like to bat at things, there are dispensers that are on springs.
-These are really fun, though be aware that the treats or kibble will fly all over the place.

-As you may guess, these types of puzzle feeders are best for cats that eat dry food or treats.
-While they can be messy, having wet food flying everywhere is going to be even messier.
+As you may guess, these types of puzzle feeders are best for cats that eat dry food or treats because wet food flying everywhere?
+Chaos.
 If your cat only eats wet food, it’s best to try a different type of food puzzle for them.

 A word of caution with one type of toy that falls under this category: robotic dispensers.
 Some cats may love these types of toys, but they can also be pretty scary for cats that don’t like the movement or noise they make.
 Carefully consider your individual cat as they may not be for every cat.